metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_nfs_v1_manifest.md

 Optional:

-- `additional_files` (Attributes List) AdditionalFiles defines any number of additional files that should be mounted into the SSSDsidecar.
-These files may be referenced by the sssd.conf config file. (see [below for nested schema](#nestedatt--spec--security--sssd--sidecar--additional_files))
+- `additional_files` (Attributes List) AdditionalFiles defines any number of additional files that should be mounted into the SSSDsidecar with a directory root of '/etc/sssd/rook-additional/'.These files may be referenced by the sssd.conf config file. (see [below for nested schema](#nestedatt--spec--security--sssd--sidecar--additional_files))
 - `debug_level` (Number) DebugLevel sets the debug level for SSSD.
 If unset or set to 0, Rook does nothing.
 Otherwise,this may be a value between 1 and 10.
 See SSSD docs for more info:https://sssd.io/troubleshooting/basics.html#sssd-debug-logs
 - `resources` (Attributes) Resources allow specifying resource requests/limits on the SSSD sidecar container. (see [below for nested schema](#nestedatt--spec--security--sssd--sidecar--resources))
 - `sssd_config_file` (Attributes) SSSDConfigFile defines where the SSSD configuration should be sourced from.
 The config filewill be placed into '/etc/sssd/sssd.conf'.
 If this is left empty, Rook will not add the file.This allows you to manage the 'sssd.conf' file yourself however you wish.
 For example, youmay build it into your custom Ceph container image or use the Vault agent injector tosecurely add the file via annotations on the CephNFS spec (passed to the NFS server pods). (see [below for nested schema](#nestedatt--spec--security--sssd--sidecar--sssd_config_file))